Chart Color Schemes

 Infrastructure

-Leongatha has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally
+Leongatha has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely affecting the region.
-Notable projects include the Leongatha Battery Energy Storage System (BESS), Parr Street Leongatha Rezoning and Subdivision, Great Southern Rail Trail Leongatha Precinct Development, and Leongatha Business Precinct (Bair Street) Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified five projects that could impact the local area.
+These include Leongatha Battery Energy Storage System (BESS), Parr Street Leongatha Rezoning and Subdivision, Great Southern Rail Trail Leongatha Precinct Development, and Leongatha Business Precinct (Bair Street) Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.